krsh/binwalk/README.md

 If you want to contribute feel free to open issues, pull requests, or even ask to be added to the repository to help with reviewing and merging PR.

+### Alternative software

+There seems to exist a well-maintained alternative called [unblob](https://unblob.org/).
+According to some reports it has better extraction capabilities (are able to extract more data and faster).
+The downside is that it doesn't detect as much filetypes as binwalk.
+Another important difference is the number of dependencies: while binwalk doesn't require any dependency (they are optional), unblob depends on almost 20 packages.

 ### *** Extraction Security Notice ***